 On October 27, 2000, the MIIT issued the Measures Concerning Software Products Administration, or the Software Measures, to regulate software products and promote the development of the software industry in the PRC.
 The MIIT amended and replaced the Software Measures with new measures, or the New Software Measures, on March 1, 2009, which became effective as of April 10, 2009.
 Under the New Software Measures, software developers or producers are allowed to sell or license their software products independently or through agents, and software products developed in the PRC can be registered with the local provincial government authorities in charge of the information industry and filed with the MIIT.
 Upon registration, the software products are granted registration certificates which are valid for five years and may be renewed upon expiration.
 Under policies promulgated by the State Council, software products developed in the PRC which satisfy the requirements of the New Software Measures and have been registered and filed in accordance with the New Software Measures may enjoy certain types of preferential treatment.
 State Council policies provide that the MIIT and other relevant departments may supervise and inspect the development, production, sale and import and export of software products in the PRC.
-We have registered all software products which we currently operate.
+We have registered the software copyrights for all of the software products that we currently use.